dikortis/LetsTalkETC/Episodes/Episode_5.md

-capable of doing is arguing against people who I feel are attempting to sabotage investor confidence I have a degree of confidence in a theorem classic as a long-term store of value so when I see arguments being made that I view as being irrational or illogical
+capable of doing is arguing against people who I feel are attempting to sabotage investor confidence I have a degree of confidence in a ethereum classic as a long-term store of value so when I see arguments being made that I view as being irrational or illogical